astorDev/fluenv/asp-net-core/article.md

 # Unprefixed environment variable takes precedence over appsettings
 ```

-One more way too set a configuration value is by using command line arguments.
-We already have our `appsettings` values in place, let's also set environment variables, provide command line argument and see what happens:
+One more way to set a configuration value is by using command line arguments.
+We already have our `appsettings` values in place, let's also set environment variables, provide a command line argument, and see what happens:

 ```sh
 export GUITAR=LesPaul && dotnet run --Guitar=Firebird && unset GUITAR